ashleydavis/docker-nodejs-examples/README.md

 # docker-nodejs-examples

+Follow the developer on Twitter for updates on his new book Bootstrapping Microservices.

+Need to do exploratory coding, data analysis and visulalization in JavaScript/TypeScript?
+[Check out Data-Forge Notebook](http://www.data-forge-notebook.com/)

 Some basic examples of using Node.js and Docker.

 You can run these directly with Docker or use Vagrant.

-To use Vagrant you need Vagrant and Virtual Box installed, then in this direct run
+To use Vagrant you need Vagrant and Virtual Box installed, then open a terminal, change into the repository's directory and run:

     vagrant up